 Snug Harbor Cultural Center & Botanical Garden, 1000 Richmond Terrace, Randall Manor, Staten Island

-This day-long community event takes place over Snug Harbor Cultural Center & Botanical Garden’s sprawling 83-acre grounds and includes a candle-lighting ceremony, drum circle, fashion show, live music, step and dance performances, spoken word, food and merchandise vendors and activities for participants of every age.
+This daylong community event takes place across Snug Harbor Cultural Center & Botanical Garden’s sprawling 83-acre grounds and includes a candle-lighting ceremony, historical presentations, live entertainment, art exhibits, games, food vendors and activities for folks of every age.